Data Dashboard

 Figure Inspired By: Hill, D. (2018, June 27).
 To Achieve Food Security For All, Build Trust With Communities.
 Duke Today. [https://today.duke.edu/2018/06/achieve-food-security-all-build-trust-communities]

-Food Security in New England
+Food Security in New England, 2000-2023

 Click on the the dark blue box in the key to see the Rhode Island trend line.

 Food insecurity is defined by the USDA as the lack of consistent access to enough food for a healthy and active life.
 Food insecurity is rooted in poverty and economic upheaval.
 Rhode Island’s rate of food insecurity was the highest in New England in the early 2000s.
-It then decreased before spiking due to the Great Recession (December 2007-June 2009).
+It then decreased, before spiking due to the Great Recession (December 2007-June 2009).
 The prevalence of food insecurity in Rhode Island did not decrease until after 2012.
 The COVID pandemic then sharply increased food insecurity in the region.
 Note that USDA estimates for states represent 3-year averages (e.g., 2019-2021, 2020-2022).

-Food Security in Rhode Island
+Food Security in Rhode Island, 2000-2023

-An average of 11.7% (over 35,000 households) of Rhode Island households were food insecure from 2001 to 2022.
+An average of 11.6% (over 35,000 households) of Rhode Island households were food insecure from 2001 to 2023.
 An average of 7.3% of food insecure households had “low food security,” which is defined as an experience of reduced quality, variety, or desirability of diet.
 An average of 4.3% had “very low food security,” which is defined as an experience of multiple indications of disrupted eating patterns and reduced food intake.
 Food insecurity increased in Rhode Island as a result of the Great Recession and slowly decreased over the course of several years.
 A major increase in safety net resources are believed to have buffered the overall impact of the COVID-19 pandemic on food insecurity.
 However, some data sources are now showing an increase in food insecurity in 2022 and 2023 as some of the COVID-19 safety net resources are no longer in place.

-Low Income/Low Access Census Tracts by Race, 2019
+Low Income/Low Access Census Tracts by Race/Ethnicity

-The USDA identifies “low income/low access” census tracts where a large proportion of the residents have low-incomes and are more than 1/2 mile from a food source for urban populations, and over 10 miles for rural populations.
+The USDA identifies “low income/low access” (LILA) census tracts where a large proportion of the residents have low-incomes and are more than 1/2 mile from a food source for urban populations, and over 10 miles for rural populations.
 About 26% (64 out of 244) of census tracts in Rhode Island were deemed to be low income/low access.
-Sorting these low income/low access census tracts by race and Hispanic ethnicity, we find a strong correlation between the percentage of residents who identify as Black, Indigenous, and/or other people of color and low income/low access.
-About 29% of Rhode Islanders are Hispanic, Black, Asian, two or more races, or Indigenous.
-However, 51% of residents of census tracts identified as low income/low access were BIPOC (i.e., not White).
-In fact, about 47% of all BIPOC Rhode Islanders live in low income/low access neighborhoods.

-Food Insecurity in Rhode Island by Race/Ethnicity, 2021-2022
+Food Insecurity in Rhode Island by Race/Ethnicity, 2020-2024

-SNAP Participation in Rhode Island by County
+SNAP Participation in Rhode Island by County, 1999-2023

 Explore the data by race/ethnicity by clicking on a color in the Key